DocHatty/Vulpes-Celare/README.md

 | Metric | Score | Notes |
 |:------:|:-----:|:------|
 | **Sensitivity** | 99.6% | PHI correctly identified |
-| **Specificity** | Note, current push is experimenting with new design concepts and levels may fluctuate during this period of refinement drastially until stabilized.
+| **Specificity** | Previously 100%.
+Note, current push is experimenting with new design concepts and levels may fluctuate during this period of refinement drastially until stabilized.
 Will re-post when stable.
 | **Documents** | 250+ | Synthetic adversarial documents |

 <sub>Tested on programmatically generated documents with varying OCR corruption levels.
 Real-world performance requires independent validation.</sub>